-Green Phantom Plecostomus (Hemiancistrus Subviridis) Fish Species Profile & Care Guide
+Green Phantom Plecostomus (Hemiancistrus Subviridis) Species Profile & Care Guide

 When Green Phantom Plecos are juveniles, they are peaceful.
 However, as they age, they become more aggressive and territorial towards their species, especially the males.